-The weather will turn cooler – eventually – and your heating, cooling and ventilation (HVAC) system becomes the most important appliance in your home.
-However if it’s running badly, that means less comfort and higher energy bills for Myrtle Beach homeowners.
+The weather will turn cooler – eventually – and your heating, cooling, and ventilation (HVAC) system become the most important appliance in your home.
+However, if it’s running badly, that means less comfort and higher energy bills for Myrtle Beach homeowners.
 The biggest energy expenditure for homeowners is usually heating your house and producing warm water, so you can ensure your house heating bill remains as sensible as possible by supporting your heating and cooling system and keeping it running properly.

 Make it a point to do these preventative steps in the fall to help your HVAC system run efficiently throughout the winter.
 This way, you can conserve money to be enjoyed in other ways throughout the holiday.

 Clean the Vents and Change the Air Filter

 Replacing the air filter on a monthly basis is among the most important things you can do to support your HVAC system.
 It’s also among the simplest.
 The filter should be examined every month and changed if it is dirty.
 Filters ought to be replaced at least every three months – no matter what.
 Stay up to date with this basic job by picking a routine day to examine the filter, such as the first or last day of the month.